elba/index/README.md

     put a line in a metadata file in the official index, you **cannot** change that line unless you are yanking that package.
 This means you can't delete packages too.

+  - The direct resolution of all packages must be a git repository with a specific commit specified.